Märia's bLog

 Yeah so I am 36 weeks today!
 Less than a month till my due date.
 I'm telling Felicity anytime is fine with me.
 I'm like today is fine, tomorrow is fine.
 If you really wanna hang out till November that's fine too, but Mom's cool with now.
 Especially now that the only way I sleep is with the aid of tylenol and benadryl and I'm still waking up 3-6 times a night with it.
 I tell people I was more sleep deprived before giving birth to Seporah than after and they don't believe me.
 But by the time she was born I literally woke up every 45 minutes to pee, If I made it an 1 1/2 hours straight I was like yes!
 So I'm just not looking forward to that and I'm like dude you can come out.

 Yesterday I got floated to the Pediatric Clinic at work.
 It was really quite nice, they really didn't need the help, they just needed an RN.
 So mostly I just sat all day for my title.
 I was like ahh, this is the life.
 I want the next 5 shifts to be just like this one (5 more and I'm on maternity leave).
 Of course, I'm glad nothing went wrong where I would have had to actually use my title.
 It was just nice.
-It was twin day down there I swear, I saw 7 sets of twins.
-Seven?!?!?!
-I don't think I've ever seen that many sets of twins in one day.

 In case you haven't noticed, I'm just plain rambling.
 It's easier to type and ramble than do actual work, like the dishes or something to that effect.
 I plan on rambling for the next 2 months.
 I'll probably say nothing important here for the next 2 months because I'm too pregnancy brain (and then new momma brain) to think of something intelligent or coherent.
 Good thing for spell check or you wouldn't even be able to read it probably.
 I kinda feel bad for Jason's friends who come looking at the blog.
 Instead of seeing what's happening in Southern California, they get to read about some whiny pregnant lady and they're like "what is this, did Jason give me the wrong link?"